The best smart TVs for streaming are instant portals to the world of apps and can whisk you away to services like Netflix, HBO Max, Hulu and more.

 What are the best smart TVs for streaming?

 When it comes to finding a great smart TV, all of our favorites have the basics covered.
-You need a TV with internet connectivity, generally with Wi-Fi built in, access to apps, from big name favorites like Netflix and Amazon prime video to free streaming services and niche apps that help you find exactly what you want.
+That means they have internet connectivity, generally from built-in Wi-Fi, to give you access to a whole range of streaming apps, including big-name favorites like Netflix and Amazon Prime Video.

-Our favorite smart TVs for streaming include the Samsung QN90A Neo QLED TV, offering Neo QLED, which has a killer combination of QLED color and mini-LED backlight.
-Pair that with a stylish design, rich smart features and fantastic sound, and it's easily the best 4K TV we've reviewed this year.
+Another great option is the Samsung QN90A Neo QLED TV, which offers Samsung's newest TV tech, Neo QLED.
+This combines QLED color and mini-LED backlighting for a superb picture.
+Pair that with a stylish design, rich smart features and fantastic sound, and it's easily the best 4K TV we've tested recently.

-But for great value we love the TCL 6-Series Roku TV R635.
+Finally, for a great value we love the TCL 6-Series Roku TV R635.
 It combines the solid Roku smart TV interface with premium display technology and stellar performance for much less than competing premium sets.
 If you want the best 4K smart TV for less money, this is it.

 The Samsung QN90A Neo QLED TV combines Samsung's highly refined quantum dot technology with the tight control of mini-LED backlighting, resulting in one of the best TV displays you'll ever see.
 Brilliant color and unmatched brightness make for superb performance, and Samsung pairs that with a bounty of smart TV functions and genuinely intelligent features, like a solar-powered remote control that eliminates the need to swap out batteries – delivering eco-friendly design and unbeaten convenience at the same time.